 A risk factor is anything linked to your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 For instance, exposing skin to strong sunlight is a risk factor for skin cancer, but it’s not linked to colon cancer.
 Some risk factors can actually cause cancer, while others may simply be more common in people who get cancer.
 For example, old age by itself doesn’t cause cancer, but it is a risk factor.

-But risk factors don’t tell us everything.
+Still, risk factors don’t tell us everything.
 Having one risk factor, or even many, does not mean that someone will get cancer.
 Some people with one or more risk factors never develop the disease, while others who do develop cancer have no known risk factors.
 Even when a person who has a risk factor is diagnosed with cancer, there’s no way to prove that the risk factor actually caused the cancer.

 There are different kinds of risk factors.
 Some, like a person’s age or race, can’t be changed.
 Others are linked to cancer-causing factors in the environment.
 Still others are related to personal actions, such as smoking.
 Some factors influence risk more than others, and a person’s risk for cancer can change over time, due to factors such as aging or lifestyle.
-(See the section called “What causes cancer?” for more on this.)

 Some of the major cancer risk factors that can be controlled: